nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Edits the patient's details at the specified index as of the currently displayed list.
 - The status of a patient is either `GRAY` or `GREEN` or `YELLOW` or `RED`.
-- The ward allocated to a patient is represented as an uppercase alphabet followed by 2 digits.
+- The ward allocated to a patient is represented as an alphanumeric string.
 E.g `A01`.
 - The discharge date-time is of the `dd/MM/yyyy HHmm` format.
 E.g `12/03/2023 1200` is interpreted as 12th March 2023 1200hrs.

 Examples: